openstack/keystone/doc/source/external-auth.rst

 .. _external-auth:

 When Keystone is executed in a web server like :doc:`Apache HTTPD
-<apache-httpd>` it is possible to use external authentication methods different
+<apache-httpd>`, it is possible to have the web server also handle
-from the authentication provided by the identity store backend or the different authentication plugins.
-For example, this makes possible to use an SQL identity backend together with, X.509 authentication or Kerberos, for example, instead of using the username and password combination.
+authentication.
+This enables support for additional methods of authentication that are not provided by the identity store backend and the authentication plugins that Keystone supports.

+Having the web server handle authentication is not exclusive, and both Keystone and the web server can provide different methods of authentication at the same time.
+For example, the web server can provide support for X.509 or Kerberos authentication, while Keystone provides support for password authentication (with SQL or an identity store as the backend).

-When a web server is in charge of authentication, it is normally possible to set the ``REMOTE_USER`` environment variable so that it can be used in the underlying application.
-Keystone can be configured to use that environment variable if set, so that the authentication is handled by the web server.
+When the web server authenticates a user, it sets environment variables, usually ``REMOTE_USER``, which can be used in the underlying application.
+Keystone can be configured to use these environment variables to determine the identity of the user.

 Configuration
 =============